On Period Relations for Automorphic L-functions I: Rankin-Selberg convolutions

 Following an argument of Jacquet and Shalika (see the remark after Theorem 1.3 in \cite{cogdellpiatetskishapiro2004}), we know that for fixed $K$-finite $w$, the map

 is on each connected component of $\Hom(H(\RR),\CC^\times)$ given by a polynomial in the complex parameter of that component.
 This in particular implies that $e_\infty(-,w)$ is locally constant in the variable $\chi$ whenever \eqref{eq:archimedeanintegralnonzero} is satisfied for {\em all} quasi-characters $\chi$.
-In other words, for such a $w$ we know that the Rankin-Selberg integral \eqref{eq:archimedeanintegral} computes the $\Gamma$-factor of the Rankin-Selberg $L$-function $L(s,\Pi\otimes\chi)$ up to a complex unit, only depending on the connected component containing $\chi$.
-We will see in Theorem \ref{thm:rationaltestvector} that we may indeed choose a vector $w$ which satisfies \eqref{eq:archimedeanintegralnonzero} for all quasi-characters $\chi$.
+In other words, for such a $w$ we know that the Rankin-Selberg integral \eqref{eq:archimedeanintegral} represents the $\Gamma$-factor of the Rankin-Selberg $L$-function $L(s,\Pi\otimes\chi)$ up to a complex unit, the latter only depending on the connected component containing $\chi.$ We will see below that we may indeed choose a vector $w$ which satisfies \eqref{eq:archimedeanintegralnonzero} for all quasi-characters $\chi.$ If $e_\infty(\chi,w)=1,$ for all $\chi$ in the same connected component, we call $w$ a {\em good test vector} for $\Pi_\infty\otimes\chi.$